Call us (630) 852-1100 Request a free consultation

 Vigorously Defending Your Rights in Child Custody Court Hearings

 An essential factor in child custody decisions is the willingness and ability of the primary parent(s) to foster a cooperative relationship with the other parent.
 The court values consistency and stability in a child’s life, and this includes ensuring that the primary custodial parent supports the other parent’s involvement in the child’s life.
 A parent’s willingness to work collaboratively, communicate effectively, and prioritize the child’s relationship with both parents plays a significant role in the court’s child custody decision.
-At Mulyk Laho Law, we advocate for custody arrangements that promote cooperation between parents while focusing on the child’s overall stability and well-being.
+At Mulyk Laho Law, LLC, we advocate for custody arrangements that promote cooperation between parents while focusing on the child’s overall stability and well-being.
 We work closely with our clients to create solutions that are in the best interest of the child and promote healthy family dynamics post-divorce.

 Need Legal Assistance?
 We're Here to Help!

-Contact Mulyk Lahoe Law Today
+Contact Mulyk Laho Law, LLC Today

 Whether you’re facing a legal challenge or need expert advice, our experienced attorneys are ready to assist you.
 Click the button below to get in touch and schedule a consultation.